Upselling And Cross-Selling Techniques In Retail

 Implement discount thresholds

-Having special offers with basket thresholds is a great way to encourage customers to spend more, such as ‘spend over £20 and get a free gift’.
+Having special offers with basket thresholds is a great way to encourage customers to spend more.
+For example, ‘spend over £20 and get a free gift’.
 This means that the customers who may previously only have spent £16 are now influenced to spend a further £4 so that they can enjoy the benefits of the free gift, too!

 Offer additional services as well as products